 Today, we still put birthday candles on cakes.
 Many people still hold superstitious beliefs about them, too.

-For example, many people believe that the birthday boy or girl (or website!) must make a silent wish before blowing out the candles.
+For example, many people believe that the person (or website!) whose birthday it is must make a silent wish before blowing out the candles.
 If all the candles are blown out in one breath, the wish will come true, and the person will have good luck throughout the year.

 On the other hand, if it takes more than one breath to blow out all the candles or if the person tells someone what the wish was, it will supposedly not come true.